andrewblum/songstratus/README.md

-# README

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 # Song Stratus

 Song Stratus is a implementation of core SoundCloud features developed over a 10 day period from scratch.
-The main tools used were Rails, Ruby, PostgreSQL, React.js, Redux, JavaScript and AWS S3 storage.
+The main tools used were Rails, PostgreSQL, React.js, Redux, and AWS S3 storage.
 This project is under active development and new features will continue to be added.

 ## Features